adamw/veripacks/README.md

 * `@ExportSubpackages` - applicable to a package (in `package-info.java`), allows to specify which subpackages should be exported.
 Only classes/sub-subpackages exported by the subpackage will be exported by the package.
 The value of the annotation is an array of immediate subpackage names.
-* `@ExportAll` and `@ExportAllSubpackages`
+* `@ExportAllClasses` and `@ExportAllSubpackages` - applicable to a package
-* `@ExportAll` - applicable to a package (in `package-info.java`), specifies that all classes and subpackages should be exported.
+* `@ExportAll` - applicable to a package, specifies that all classes and subpackages should be exported.
 Has only documentational significance, as this is the default for all packages if no classes are explicitly exported.

 Using an export-all annotation and an export-specific annotation for same element type (class, subpackage) will result in an error.